¶ Linux

 The below instructions are based on the following prerequisites.
 Change the instructions as needed to suit your specific needs if necessary.

-* The userreadarr
+* The userreadarris created

-is part of the groupmedia
+* The userreadarris part of the groupmedia

 * Your download clients and media server run as and are a part of the groupmedia